History of the G.A.R. Cemetery

 - 1997 - 2002Friends of G.A.R.
 (F.G.A.R.) formed - volunteers adopt park.
 Volunteer groups plant hundreds of daffodils, formalize headstone rows, clean out and thin hedges, begin staffing a daily flag raising.F.G.A.R. applies for Department of Neighborhood's Small and Simple Grant to Explore Options for Long Term Preservation of G.A.R.
 Cemetery Park.

-About 1895, five Grand Army of the Republic posts in Seattle established this cemetery for the heroes of 1861 – 65 (the Civil War) and maintained it until 1922.
-They then hired the neighboring Lakeview Cemetery Association, Inc. to take care of the property at their expense, but the financial and maintenance burden was too great for the diminishing numbers of old veterans so they placed their problem before the Seattle City Council.
+Around 1895, five Grand Army of the Republic posts in Seattle established the cemetery for the “heroes of Civil War” and maintained it until 1922.
+Afterwards, they hired the neighboring Lakeview Cemetery Association, Inc. to take care of the property at their expense.
+However, the financial burdens were too costly for the diminishing community of old veterans so they presented their problem to the Seattle City Council.

-By purchase and condemnations, a sympathetic Council acquired the property surrounding the gravesites, the gravesites being deeded to the G.A.R.
-Stevens Post No. 1, and turned it over to the Park Department for “park purposes” together with maintenance of the entire area.
-The scattered gravesites were relocated to a central grouping and the upright headstones were imbedded in concrete flush with the lawn, a sprinkling system installed, trees and shrubs planted, including a hedge enclosing the gravesites.
-Maintenance became an increasing problem, owing to the legal complications in spending funds on property not legally owned by the city presented legal complications and held maintenance efforts at a minimum.
+The City Council acquired the property surrounding the gravesites, since the gravesites were deeded to the GAR.
+Stevens Post No. 1, and turned it over to the Park Department.
+The scattered gravesites were relocated to a central grouping, the upright headstones were imbedded in concrete flush with the lawn, a sprinkler system was installed, and trees and the hedge fencing were planted.
+Still, maintenance remained a substantial problem.
+Spending city funds on property not legally owned by the city presented legal complications and held maintenance efforts at a minimum.

-Police and maintenance crews were ineffective, so the trustees of the Stevens Post, G.A.R. attempted a solution by hiring a firm (Martin Pick Co.) to assist in maintenance, but in 1955 again sought help from the City Council.
+The existing police and maintenance crews were ineffective, so the trustees of the Stevens Post of the GAR attempted to resolve the problem by hiring a firm (Martin Pick Co.) to assist in maintenance, but in 1955 again sought help from the City Council.
 The request was tabled for study, including an attempt to transfer maintenance and control to the Federal Cemetery system, but the request was lost in red tape.
 In 1960 there was an attempt to remove either the gravesites or the maintenance to the Fort Lawton facility.
-No action.
+No action was taken.

 Thanks to SUVCW for editorial input.